luuk0406/luuk0406/README.md

 - 👋 Hi, I’m @luuk0406
-- 👀 I’m interested in backend frameworks & development
+- 👀 I’m interested in cool websites & backend frameworks
 - 🌱 I’m currently learning .NET
 - 💞️ I’m not looking to collaborate just yet
 - 📫 You can reach me on here or on my LinkedIn